meggl23/MultiSpineModel/README.md

 Standard python packages such as numpy,scipy and matplotlib are required.

 Install by cloning this repository into a local environment that includes a python installation.

+The folder is structured in such a way that the jupyter-notebook and code should be able to access the provided processed data without any further alterations.